-Bulgaria: The future of energy company NEK and electricity prices1.
-April 2015. / SEE Energy News
+Bulgaria: The future of energy company NEK and electricity prices, SEE Energy News

 National Electric Power Industry of Bulgaria NEK believes that the company can be profitable with current electricity prices said NEK CEO Petar Iliev.

 Demanding an electricity price increase was his biggest issue but then, the announcement of Standard & Poor’s about NEK’s reduced credit rating ensued.

 Several days after this announcement, he said that NEK could be a public supplier even with the profit achieved through the current electricity price, but he added that there must be production quotas upon the purchase of electricity by NEK.
 He further added that, thereby, he also referred to the regulated market.
 The head of NEK, Petar Iliev, as well as other directors of power distribution companies and the ESO, will be questioned by the members of the parliamentary group for energy because of the large defects in the power distribution system caused by snow.

 According to the head of NEK, the amount of electricity for the regulated market needs to be increased, and this includes an increase in the quantities purchased from the nuclear power plant Kozloduj and the thermal power plant Marica Istok 2.
 Of 5.7 MWh, the nuclear power plant Kozloduj sells on the regulated market at the price of 30 levs for one MWh.
 Of this quantity, only 1.7 million MWh [belonged] to NEK, whereas the rest [belonged] to power distribution companies, said Iliev.
 According to him, at least one half of energy from the nuclear power plant should pass through NEK and be sold on the regulated market, because the hole in NEK needs to be reduced, because this company is currently at a loss.